outwatch/outwatch/README.md

 Dynamic content can be displayed as well.
 OutWatch comes with its own *minimal* reactive library that you can just start using.
 Additionally we have first-class support for third-party streaming libraries.

-You can use observables, streams and reactive variables as if they were a `VDomModifier`.
+You can use observables, streams and reactive variables as if they were a `Modifier`.

 ```scala